 The Jam Bones were founded by Rich Walikis back in the summer of 2003.
-The original band had CR Stewart on drums as well as "Bob the Dentist"
+The original band had CR Stewart on drums as well a slew of

 In 2009, the band peaked playing over 110 shows, some with added percussionist Bob Stenger and Witkowski.
 The band, severely burnt out from an exhausting schedule, dealt with the